Overview

 Frequency

-• After No. of Batches – you can define the number of Batches after the recording of which a test will be performed.
+- After No. of Batches: you can define the number of Batches after the recording of which a test will be performed.

-• Batch Record Inspection Date – if checked, the Inspection Date in the Batch Master Data form > Date Details tab is taken under consideration.
+- Batch Record Inspection Date: if checked, the Inspection Date in the Batch Master Data form > Date Details tab is taken under consideration.

-• Specific date – put a specific date manually.
+- Specific date: put a specific date manually.

-• Date of Last Test – date of the last test performed.
+- Date of Last Test: date of the last test performed.

-• Date of Next Test – a date calculated based on the chosen option.
+- Date of Next Test: a date calculated based on the chosen option.

-• Auto Create QC Test / QC Test Pool – if checked, QC Test will be created automatically based on the conditions set up in this frame (applies to QC Tests Pool instead of QC Test when Create QC Test Pool option is checked).
+- Auto Create QC Test / QC Test Pool: when enabled, automatically creates a QC Test or QC Test Pool based on defined conditions (applies to QC Tests Pool if the "Create QC Test Pool" option is selected).

 Transactions